ranchor/system-design/problems/chat_system.md

     - The recipient ID is equal to the currently logged-in user ID.
     - Message ID in the key-value store is larger than cur_max_message_id.

+### Strategies for Designing Unique and Sortable Message IDs

+1. **Timestamp + Sequence Number**:
+   - Combine a timestamp with a sequence number.
+   - Generate a sequence number for each message within the same timestamp.
+   - Example Format: `YYYYMMDDHHMMSS-SEQ`

+2. **Millisecond Precision Timestamp**:
+   - Use millisecond precision timestamp to reduce the likelihood of collisions.
+   - Append a unique identifier to ensure uniqueness.
+   - Example Format: `YYYYMMDDHHMMSSmmm-UUID`

+3. **UUID with Timestamp Prefix**:
+   - Prepend a timestamp prefix to a universally unique identifier (UUID).
+   - Ensure uniqueness while maintaining sortability.
+   - Example Format: `YYYYMMDDHHMMSS-UUID`

+4. **Distributed Sequence Generator**:
+   - Implement a distributed sequence generator to assign unique sequence numbers.
+   - Combine with a timestamp for ordering.
+   - Example Format: `SEQ-TIMESTAMP`

+5. **Lexicographically Sortable IDs**:
+   - Use lexicographically sortable IDs like Twitter Snowflake or Instagram ID.
+   - Ensure both uniqueness and sortability.
+   - Example Format: `SNOWFLAKE_ID`

+## Open Questions

 ## References
 * Alex Wu - Vol1 - [Chapter 12](https://bytebytego.com/courses/system-design-interview/design-a-chat-system)